 She’s quietly staring at her lap.
 “Oh, and then the best part,” I pretend to be excited.
 “The best part is that I can’t even contribute to a family.
 I mean, best case scenario is that I die and leave her to raise our family alone.
 Or, I could just pass the disease right along…”

-Kyla wipes at her eyes and realize that my own tears have stopped.
+Kyla wipes at her eyes and realize that I feel a little better.
 Maybe that’s all that I needed to do: lay it all out there and just accept it.